-PHL 332.
+PHL 313.
 Business Ethics (3) An examination of major ethical theories and their application to professional problems and conduct of persons engaged in business and management.
+Prerequisites: PHL 101 and junior standing.

 THL 355.
 Religious Values in Leadership (3) This course reviews the values inherent in religious activities and assesses their role in different forms of leadership.
 Values discussed include respect and reverence for the other, love, truth, faith, service, and health.
 Both personal and social aspects of religious values are covered.
+Prerequisites: THL 101 and junior standing.